When did the Center open?

 Students enrolled in undergraduate or graduate degree programs at Baruch College are allowed access to the Center.

 What do I need to do in order to use the Center?

-First, you need to attend a Workshop on the Reuters 3000 Xtra and Kobra services and software.
+Students are encouraged to attend one of our many free workshops that introduce the basics of Bloomberg, FactSet and/or CapitalIQ.
 See the Center's Calendar pages for the workshop schedule and to sign up on-line.

 Next, when you visit the Center during open lab hours, you will need to bring your Baruch ID card.

 I'm a Baruch alumnus.
 Can I use the Center?